jonathanrbarney/managers/README.md

 manager.Detach("multiply")
 ```

 The above will attach the `exampleMultiplication` function to an existing manager at the route `"multiply"`.
-Whenever a request is sent to this manager with that route, it will be handled by this funtion.
+Whenever a request is sent to this manager with that route, it will be handled by this function.
 Errors are automatically handled and will be returned accordingly.

 Detach will simply remove the attached handler.